OFFICIAL CALL FOR PLENUM

 We are asking the Chicago local to host the Plenum and to be responsible for a Saturday evening party to greet out-of-towners.
 All locals and members at large are asked to let the Center know at least two weeks in advance who will be attending the Plenum, in order for the host local to plan meals and arrange for housing.

 Pre-Plenum discussion begins with the issuing of this Call.
 A draft Perspectives Thesis will be published in the May-June issue of News & Letters so that it can be discussed by members and friends, correspondents and critics, before the Plenum.
-Articles for pre-Plenum Discussion Bulletins must be submitted to the Center by Monday, April 29.
-Any articles after that date must be copied and brought to the Plenum to be distributed there.
-Central to working out our perspectives are concrete discussions from all of us about how we will project the need for philosophy of revolution in permanence and how we will bring that philosophy to bear on the different movements and events.
-Discussion within our local committees and with all those we can reach and whom we may wish to invite to the Plenum becomes a measure of the inseparability for us between preparation for our Plenum and all our activities throughout the pre-Plenum period.
+Articles for pre-Plenum Discussion Bulletins must be submitted to the Center by Monday, May 2.
+Any articles after that date must be copied in your local and brought to the Plenum to be distributed there.

 Published by News and Letters Committees